 Who is the EBSource Saskatchewan Income Tax Calculator for?

 Our Saskatchewan income tax calculator is built for Saskatchewan residents with regular employment income.
-It works effectively in some situations, but just partially or not at all in others.
+It works effectively in some situations, but only partially or not at all in others.

 Across the six profiles mapped out here, the results show that the closer your income matches one T4 slip, the more accurate the estimate will be.
 People with salaries or hourly pay can expect reliable results; those who earn commissions or have recently moved will find the estimates useful.
 Self-employed contractors and farmers, on the other hand, may find that the calculations do not fit their needs.